gabrielhartmann/docker/docs/sources/reference/builder.md

   the layers with `dirperm1` option.
 More details on `dirperm1` option can be found at [`aufs` man page](http://aufs.sourceforge.net/aufs3/man.html)

-  If your system doesnt have support for `dirperm1`, the issue describes a workaround.
+  If your system doesn't have support for `dirperm1`, the issue describes a workaround.

 ## CMD